-Drag White Rate to Rows field (both charts will display) Right-click White Rate item and select Dual Axis from drop-down menu.
+Drag White Rate to Rows field (both charts will display)

+Note: if graphic changes to dots, change Marks from "Automatic" to "Bar" (not shown).
+Right-click White Rate item and select Dual Axis from drop-down menu.

 (Charts will overlap)